chromium/chromium/base/allocator/partition_allocator/glossary.md

 The usable area of a super page in which slot spans reside.
-While generally this means "everything between the first and last guard partition pages in a super page," the presence of other metadata (e.g. StarScan bitmaps) can bump the starting offset forward.
+While generally this means "everything between the first and last guard partition pages in a super page," the presence of other metadata can bump the starting offset forward.
 While this term is entrenched in the code, the team considers it suboptimal and is actively looking for a replacement.